WemyJu/TOC_proj/readme.md

 #PREREQEUISITES
 python3
 libraries : numpy, statsmodels
-You sholud install some other package before install statsmodels.
+You sholud install some other packages before install statsmodels.
 All the instructions are below.

 ##Dependency Problem